chrismytton/chrismytton.github.io/_posts/2019-08-29-august-musings.md

 ## Gut facts

-I read [Gut: The Inside Story of Our Body’s Most Underrated Organ](https://www.goodreads.com/book/show/23013953-gut) by Giulia Enders earlier this month.
+I read [Gut: The Inside Story of Our Body's Most Underrated Organ](https://www.goodreads.com/book/show/23013953-gut) by Giulia Enders earlier this month.
 It's a fascinating look at the internal workings of something we use every day but probably don't give much thought to, our gut.
 Here are some interesting facts I learned while reading it:

 - Squatting results in better bowel movements than sitting.
 You can help your bowel movements by leaning forward slightly and putting your feet on a small footstool.
 - Alcohol can multiply the number of gas-producing bacteria by a factor of up to a thousand.